What to Wear for Headshots & Team Photos

 When you ask a group of people to stay within a color palette, make sure to offer 3 colors so that everyone is not in the same color.
 Then when you place people for the picture you won’t have clumps of only navy or only white.

 There are always exceptions to rules when you are staying true to the brand and the purpose of the photos.
-Look at the picture of Auburn Opelika Lifestyle.
-We asked them to all wear black, wear sleeves (reduce the seasonal feel), and wear heels for posture.
-We had very specific uses for the photos and needed the colors to stay black and white.
+Look at the picture above of Dream Mentorship.
+We asked the ladies to wear variations of pink and white with denim as an accent.
+We had very specific uses for the photos and needed the colors to stay within the brand color palette.

 3. PRINTS & PATTERNS

 We recommend subtle prints and patterns for team photos.
 Prints and patterns can easily date a photo within a year.
 They can also make the photo too seasonal.
 You want a timeless photo that can be used for awhile.